JnyJny/busylight/docs/README.md

 ## Embrava Blynclight

-The Embrava Blynclight family of products is diverse but the articles I've tested all seem to share a base implementation.
+The Embrava Blynclight family of products is diverse but the physical articles I've tested all seem to share a base implementation.
 Specifically, I've personally tested the BLYNCUSB30 (Blynclight) and BLYNCUSB40S (Blynclight Plus) models and have secondhand accounts of success with the Blynclight mini.